muzammilar/examples-go/mock-request/Readme.md

 # Example Mock

-A basic example of mocking an HTTP request in golang.
+A basic example of mocking an HTTP request using Golang's [mock](https://github.com/golang/mock) library.
 See `docker-compose.yml` for details.

 ```sh
 # build the containers